Clinton, Utah: History

 The area, then part of Layton, was settled in the 1870s by James Hill and his family.
 Early settlers used it to graze their animals but, even though the land was fertile, culinary water had to be hauled in from the Weber River.

 The area was commonly called The Range, Sand Ridge, The Basin and The Summit.
 The first school was built in 1885 just south of the cemetery.

 Dry farming began in the area of Clinton in 1879.
 By 1881 there was a railroad station.
 In 1884 the Summit Basin Branch of the Church of Jesus Christ of Latter-day Saints was organized in Clinton.

 The first ward in Clinton was organized on May 29, 1897.
 It was called 'The Clinton Ward'.

 Clinton would not become an official town until 1936, and its growth was relatively small until the 1960s.

 In 1950, the total population of Clinton City was only 670 and it would be 19 years before the city even established its own police department.

 Demographics

-As of the census of 2020, there were 23,360 people, 6,689 households with an average household size of 3.47 residing in the city.
-The population density was 3,942.3 people per square mile (883.5/km^{2}).
-The racial makeup of the city was 89.9% White, 0.9% African American, 0.1% Native American, 2.7% Asian and 5.5% from two or more races.
-Hispanic or Latino of any race were 11.7% of the population.

 The median income for a household in the city was $90,397 and a per capita income of $29,934.
 About 2.9% of the population were below the poverty line.